GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

    It's likely that not all maintainers will feel it's worth migrating to the new major version.
-If the library author decides to keep the same Java package, the ecosystem has to bifurcate to handle code paths requiring one versus the other major version.
+If the library author decides to keep the same Java package, the ecosystem has to bifurcate to handle code paths requiring one major version or the other.
    Either the ecosystem retains the old major version, or there will be an extended period of difficult diamond dependency conflicts before everyone transitions.
    In this scenario, it is clearly superior to rename the Java